9th physics Thrust and Pressure, Archimedes’

 Q. How does floating and Sinking depends on density of water and the density of an object?
 Ans: If the density of an object is less than the density of water it floats.
 This means that the up thrust of water on an object is greater than the weight of the object.
 If the density of an object is more than the density of water it sinks.
 This means that the up thrust of water on an object is less than the weight of the object.
 Therefore objects of density less than that of a liquid float on the liquid.
 The objects of density greater than that of a liquid sink in the liquid.
 Two forces act on an object immersed in water.
 One is the gravitational force, which pulls the object downwards, and the other is the buoyant force, which pushes the object upwards.
 If the upward buoyant force is greater than the downward gravitational force, then the object comes up to the surface of the water The density of the substance is more than the density of water ( 1 g/ cm3) than it will sink in water.

 Q. What do you mean by relative density?
 Ans: Relative density of a substance is the ratio of density of substance to the density of water.
 It is also called specific gravity.

 Relative density = Density of substance/density of water

 Relative density of a substance help us determine the purity of a substance by measuring its relative density Examples: We use lactometer to differentiate between pure and impure(measure the impurity) milk.
 We can measure the impurity of water using hydrometer.

-It means that gold is 19.3 times denser than an equal volume of water.
+Q. What is meant by the statement relative density of gold is 19.3?
+Ans: It means that gold is 19.3 times denser than an equal volume of water.
 Those objects whose relative density is less than one will float in water and those greater than one will sink.